Entropy and attestation¶

 $$ \text{output}t = \bigoplus_i(t) $$}^{N} \text{source

-Why drand for the testnet¶
+drand on the public testnet¶

-- 100% historical uptime (since 2019)
+- 100% historical uptime since 2019

 - Publicly auditable

-No classical fallback¶
+No silent fallback¶

-- Local QRNG hardware (preferred)
+- Local QRNG hardware

-- Local aggregator (multiple sources, XOR'd)
+- Local aggregator across multiple sources

-- Remote aggregator on a separate VPS (testnet default)
+- Remote aggregator on a separate host

 - Halt